-In addition, mPBX provides the customer with the flexibility, freedom and control over how calls to their virtual numbers are handled.
+In addition, mPBX provides the flexibility, freedom and control over how calls to your virtual numbers are handled.

 The mPBX interface is specifically designed for simplicity and ease-of-use.

-No special training or expertise is required, and voice management scenarios are configured in an intuitive manner via a web interface.
+No special training or expertise are required, and voice management scenarios are configured in an intuitive manner via a web interface.

-mPBX Object - there are a number of different objects inside our system, each object perform a specified PBX function such as voice mail, time filtering, recording or conferencing.
+mPBX Object - there are a number of different objects inside the platform, each object performs a specified PBX function such as voice mail, time filtering, recording, conferencing and so on.